bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 1. Open two terminal tabs.
 In both tabs, navigate to your project folder.
 2. In one tab run the app. `node index.js`
-3. In the other start ngrok. `./ngrok http 3000`
+3. Start ngrok in the other tab. `./ngrok http 3000`

 #### node index.js